 Dino Donikian, Jim’s longtime sidekick on KABL, said, “I’ve had the great pleasure of working with Jim for almost 14 years.
 After all that time it never felt like ‘work.’
 The person you hear on the air is the same person you get off the air — a true gentleman who has a warm personality. … Jim has been blessed with one of the greatest voices in radio history; his voice is unmistakable.”

-With the sale of KABL in the Summer of 2005, Jim Lange announced his retirement from fulltime broadcasting as of Thursday, July 28, 2005.
+With the sale of KABL in the Summer of 2005, Jim Lange announced his retirement from full-time broadcasting as of Thursday, July 28, 2005.
 He was elected to the Bay Area Radio Hall of Fame in 2006 as a member of the first class to be inducted.

 Jim Lange died on February 25, 2014, at his home in Mill Valley.
 He was 81 years old.